 Each year the school takes part in a ‘Health week’ which has a focus on leading a healthy lifestyle.
 Also a breadth of activities in school time ensures that the children are provided with a range of activities which they may pursue for enjoyment and physical life-long activity.
 PE lessons also generally include an aspect which ensures the children understand the importance of weekly physical activity.

-Children in year 6 will be trained in ‘Heart Start’ (July 2016) which is part of an initiative provided by the local high school and the Fire Service.
+Children in year 6 were trained in ‘Heart Start’ in June which is part of an initiative provided by the local high school and the Fire Service.

 Positive attitudes towards healthy and active lifestyles are encouraged amongst pupils and staff, and extended to parents and carers.

 Selected children in year 3 and 4 have taken part in the Change4 life club supported by our sports council children.

 The sports council canvas the types of sports children would like to take part in after school to ensure that children are more engaged and motivated to participate.

 Specifically in terms of the quality of leadership and management: